-in specific, and understand the intrinsics of it.
-Based on its usage, we have also compiled some of the advantages of using it as well.
-Though the list is exhaustive, it is better you take the time to go through all the available options as this process is believed to be a onetime action for an individual or an Organization and for the impatient, you can definitely go to the tool of your choice directly.
+Though the list is exhaustive, it is better if you take the time to go through all the available options as this process is believed to be a one-time action for an individual or an organization, you can select the tool based on your requirement.

 Following are some of the advantages of using SQLite, let us now take a look at each and every one of them:

 One of the greatest abilities of Cassandra is to scale across multiple data centers in the cloud.
-Netflix has completely taken advantage of Cassandra’s decentralized model and also its replication strategy to span its deployments across multiple AWS availability zones for resiliency to further avoid any outages as like the infamous AWS outage on 22nd October 2012.
+Netflix has completely taken advantage of Cassandra’s decentralized model and also its replication strategy to span its deployments across multiple AWS availability zones for resiliency to avoid further outages like the infamous AWS outage that ned on 22nd October 2012.

 Following are some of the advantages of using Cassandra, let us now take a look at each and every one of them: